According To The Ahdi Lists Of Medications Diagnoses And Procedures

 Best Practices for Implementing AHDI Lists

 To maximize the utility of these standardized lists, healthcare organizations should adopt a strategic approach to integration.
-First, interoperability is critical; ensuring that AHDI lists are compatible across different Electronic Health Record (EHR) platforms prevents data silos and ensures that a patient's medical history remains consistent regardless of the facility they visit.
+First, interoperability is essential; ensuring that AHDI lists are compatible across different Electronic Health Record (EHR) platforms prevents data silos and ensures that a patient's medical history remains consistent regardless of the facility they visit.

 And yeah — that's actually more nuanced than it sounds.